 Sausage and Cheese Breakfast Quesadillas

-Sausage and Cheese Breakfast Quesadillas are great for a quick breakfast without eggs, and they’re a treat for people who love breakfast sausage!
-And if you use low-carb tortillas this can easily be a low-carb breakfast.
+Sausage and Cheese Breakfast Quesadillas are great for a quick breakfast without eggs, and they’re a fun idea to make with breakfast sausage!
+And if you use low-carb tortillas these tasty breakfast quesadillas can easily be a low-carb breakfast.

-Right now most people are cooking far more than they really want to, so I’ve been working on the Quick Recipes category on the blog, editing it to make sure the recipes included there will be something you can make in 30 minutes (or less!)
-And these Sausage and Cheese Breakfast Quesadillas are a tasty idea that qualifies for that category, so I’ve updated the recipe to remind you about it today.
-And for all those people who ask for low-carb breakfasts without eggs, this is a great option for that!
+Lately I’ve been working on the Quick Recipes category on the blog to make sure the recipes included there will be something you can make in 30 minutes (or less!)
+And these Sausage and Cheese Breakfast Quesadillas are a tasty idea from that category that’s super quick to make, and for all those people who ask for low-carb breakfasts without eggs, this is a great option for that!